 Key Points about Peritoneal Mesothelioma

-- Approximately 20 percent of all mesothelioma cases develop in the peritoneum.
+- Approximately 20 percent of all mesothelioma cases are peritoneal.

 - Asbestos likely reaches the abdomen through ingestion or via the lymphatic system.

-- Early detection and aggressive treatment are the most effective options for surviving peritoneal mesothelioma.
+- Early diagnosis and aggressive treatment are the most effective options for surviving peritoneal mesothelioma.

 - Cause // Asbestos inhalation or ingestion

 - Location // Abdominal lining (peritoneum)

 As the second-most common type of the disease, peritoneal mesothelioma composes about 15 – 20 percent of new mesothelioma diagnoses.
 The primary ways that peritoneal mesothelioma can be contrasted from other types include the following: